ZetaGG/ZetaGG/README.md

 <h2 align="left">Hi 👋!
-My name is Martin ... and I'm a junior prorammer , I'm from Mexico....</h2>
+My name is Martin ... and I'm a junior programer , I'm from Mexico....</h2>

 ###